NorteX-dev/modular-dbot-template/README.md

 ### Configuration

 This template uses a single configuration file available to access from any module.
+It is stored in YAML and uses a strict validation schema.

+Modules have access to the whole config.
+However, semantically, should only access properties nested in the object named by the module id.

+For example, a `ticketing` module should only ever access `config.ticketing.*`.

+This might change in an upcoming release.

 ### Triggers